 Section 509 of the Indian Penal Code was also sought to be amended, providing higher punishment where the offence set out in the said section is committed with sexual intent.

-Explanation (2) of section 375 of IPC should be deleted and Forced sexual intercourse by a husband with his wife should be treated equally as an offence just as any physical violence by a husband against the wife is treated as an offence.
+Explanation (2) of section 375 of IPC should be deleted and Forced sexual intercourse by a husband with his wife should be treated equally as an offense just as any physical violence by a husband against the wife is treated as an offense.
 On the same reasoning, section 376 A was also to be deleted.